mkronix/website-builder/README.md

 4. Theme Integration Fix:
 Fix the issue where theme updates are not correctly applying to all elements.
 Ensure that every component properly reflects the selected theme.

-7. when editing any one element particularly like chaning it cotnent or style, the all the elements are refeclitng the changes. so fix that issue
+7. when editing any one element particularly like changing it content or style, the all the elements are refeclitng the changes. so fix that issue

 8. in advnaced mode, the tailwindCss or customCss is not been applied correct to that element